-BDO Limited, Certified Public Accountants, have acted as the auditor of the Company for the preceding three years.
-A resolution for their re-appointment will be proposed at the forthcoming annual general meeting.
+BDO Limited ("BDO"), Certified Public Accountants, have acted as the auditor of the Company for the preceding three years.
+The consolidated financial statements for the Group for the year ended 31 March 2025 were audited by BDO.
+BDO will retire, and being eligible, offer themselves for reappointment at the forthcoming AGM.
+A resolution for their re-appointment as the auditor of the Company will be proposed at the forthcoming AGM.